batjuli/stox/README.md

 ## Quick Start

-From root project directory run: `npm run dev`
+From root project directory run:

+1. `npm run dev`

-- Note that a valid MongoDB URI, as well as AlphaVantage and NewsAPI keys are needed for proper functionality
+Note that a valid MongoDB URI, as well as AlphaVantage and NewsAPI keys are needed for proper functionality.
+These can be added in the file `backend/keys.js`.

 ## About stox